HL7Austria/HL7-AT-FHIR-Core-R4/input/pagecontent/index.md

 ### Relation to Austrian EHR System (ELGA)

 Currently, the Austrian EHR system (ELGA) is mainly based on HL7® CDA®.
 In order to enable the creation of FHIR® resources that have a similar data structure this Implementation Guide provides mappings to the CDA® based implementation guides (e.g. [Mappings for Allgemeiner Implementierungsleitfaden v3](StructureDefinition-at-core-patient-mappings.html#mappings-for-allgemeiner-implementierungsleitfaden-v3-https-wiki)).
-Furthermore ELGA is using the HL7 Austria FHIR Core IG as a basis for their FHIR® Implementation guides.
+Furthermore ELGA is using the HL7® Austria FHIR® Core IG as a basis for their FHIR® Implementation Guides.

 ### Dependencies
-This guide is based on the <a href="{{site.data.fhir.path}}">FHIR R4</a> specification.
+This guide is based on the <a href="{{site.data.fhir.path}}">FHIR® R4</a> specification.
 In addition, this guide also relies on a number of parent implementation guides:

 {% include dependency-table-short.xhtml %}